alissa-huskey/python-class/docs/tools/replit.md

    `Welcome to Pypet!`.

-You’ve just written your first line of Python!
+You've just written your first line of Python!

 ### Part 1.5 Settings